-- 1. Describe and configure the hardware and software used in a small- to medium-sized computer network.
-(CNT 100) - 2.
-Discuss the methods and operation of local and wide area networks.
-(CNT 115) - 3.
-Perform administrative and troubleshooting tasks on Windows server operating systems.
-(CNT 120) - 4.
+- 1. Describe and configure the hardware and software used in a medium to large sized computer network.
+(CNT 101 or CNT 115) - 2.
+Perform administrative and troubleshooting tasks on operating systems.
+(CNT 118 or CNT 120) - 3.
+Write and debug scripts for application in a network administration environment.
+(CNT 190) - 4.
 Manage and maintain a Microsoft Windows Server Active Directory environment.
-(CNT 122) - 5.
+(CNT 119) - 5.
 Manage and support a Microsoft Windows Server network infrastructure.
-(CNT 123) - 6.
+(CNT 219) - 6.
 Plan and manage a Windows server infrastructure in an enterprise environment.
 (CNT 220)